-- A. The Investment Company may be dissolved at any time by the shareholders' meeting.
-The quorum required by law is necessary for such resolutions to be valid. - B. The dissolution of the Investment Company shall be announced in the Trade and Companies Register (RESA) by the Investment Company and in at least two national daily newspapers. - C. If a situation arises resulting in the dissolution of the Investment Company, the issue of shares will be halted.
-If not otherwise decided by the board of directors, the redemption of shares remains possible provided the equal treatment of shareholders can be ensured.
-On order of the Investment Company or the liquidators appointed by the shareholders' meeting, if applicable, the Depositary will divide the proceeds of the liquidation less the costs of liquidation and fees among the shareholders of the respective sub-funds according to their entitlement. - D. The closure of the dissolution of the Investment Company shall in principle take place within a period of nine (9) months starting from the decision relating to the liquidation.
-At the closure of the dissolution any residue shall be deposited as soon as possible at the Caisse de Consignation.

-E. The Investment Company may, either as a merging UCITS or as a receiving UCITS, be subject to cross-border and domestic mergers in accordance with the definitions and conditions set out in the Law of 2010.
-The Board of Directors is competent to decide on such a merger and on the effective date of such a merger in case the Investment Company is the receiving UCITS.
+- a) The Investment Company may be dissolved at any time by the Shareholders' Meeting.
+The quorum required by law is necessary for resolutions to be valid. - b) The dissolution of the Investment Company shall be announced by the Investment Company in the Trade and Companies Register (RESA) and in at least two national daily newspapers, one of which must be a Luxembourg newspaper. - c) If a situation arises resulting in the dissolution of the Investment Company, the issue of shares will be halted.
+If not otherwise decided by the Board of Directors, the redemption of shares remains possible provided the equal treatment of shareholders can be ensured.
+On the instructions of the Investment Company or the liquidators appointed by the Shareholders' Meeting, if applicable, the Depositary will distribute the proceeds of the liquidation less the costs of liquidation and fees among the shareholders according to their entitlement. - d) The closure of the dissolution of the Investment Company shall in principle take place within a period of nine (9) months starting from the decision relating to the liquidation.
+At the closure of the dissolution any residue shall be deposited as soon as possible at the Caisse de Consignation. - e) The Investment Company may, either as a merging UCITS or as a receiving UCITS, be subject to cross-border and domestic mergers in accordance with the definitions and conditions set out in the Law of 2010.
+The Board of Directors of the Investment Company is competent to decide on such a merger and on the effective date of such a merger in case the Investment Company is the receiving UCITS.

-The general meeting of shareholders, deciding by simple majority of the votes cast by shareholders present or represented at the meeting, shall be competent to decide on the merger and on the effective date of merger, in case the Investment Company is the merging UCITS and thereby ceases to exist.
+In case the Investment Company is the merging UCITS and thereby ceases to exist, the general meeting of shareholders, deciding by simple majority of the votes cast by shareholders present or represented at the meeting, is competent to decide on such merger and on the effective date of such merger.
 The effective date of merger shall be recorded by notarial deed.

-Notice of the merger will be given to the share-holders on the website of the Management Company and, if required, in the official publication media of the respective jurisdictions in which the units are offered for sale to the public.
-Share-holders will be given the possibility, during a period of at least thirty days to request either the repurchase or the conversion of shares free of any charges, as further disclosed in the relevant publication.
+Notice of the merger will be given to the share-holders on the website of the Management Company www.dws.com/fundinformation and, if required, in the official publication media of the respective jurisdictions in which the units are offered for sale to the public.
+Shareholders will be given the possibility, during a period of at least thirty days to request either the repurchase or the conversion of shares free of any charges, as further disclosed in the relevant publication.